DeanZi/ex1_ml/README.md

 python3 ex1.py dog.jpeg cents3.txt output.txt
 ```

-The compressed image will be saved in the compressed_dog.jpeg file, the centroids for each iteration until
+The compressed image will be saved in the `compressed_dog.jpeg` file, the centroids for each iteration until
-convergence in output.txt.
+convergence in `output.txt`.

 ### Author
-This code was written by DeanZi as part of a university programming project.
+This code was written by *DeanZi* as part of a university programming project.
 Feel free to use and modify it as you like.